 Monica Fabiani received her Ph.D. from the University of Illinois at Urbana-Champaign in 1990.
 She is a professor in the University of Illinois Department of Psychology and a full-time faculty member in the Beckman Institute Cognitive Neuroscience Group.
 Her fields of professional interest are cognitive neuroscience, memory, and aging.
 Monica Fabiani's research interests are in the cognitive neuroscience of human memory and aging, as well as in the development of tools for the non-invasive mapping of human brain function.
 As is typical of the cognitive neuroscience approach, her research involves the integration of data from different domains, including behavioral responses, neuropsychological tests, and brain anatomy and function (event-related brain potentials, or ERPs; structural and functional magnetic resonance imaging, or MRI; and optical imaging, including near infrared spectroscopy, or NIRS, and a new technique developed by Gabriele Gratton (CNS Group) and Fabiani, the event-related optical signals, or EROS).

-I received my Ph.D. in Experimental Psychology from NYU in 1983.
+I received my Ph.D. in Experimental Psychology from New York University in 1983.
 I have 30 years of experience applying a variety of neuroimaging modalities including MEG, EEG/ERP, MRI/fMRI and rCBF to both basic and clinical questions.
-My role at the CNL is primarily to implement new procedures for running cognitive experiments and collecting and analyzing neuroimaging data using EROS, NIRS, fMRI and evoked potentials.
+My role at the CNL is primarily to implement new procedures for running cognitive experiments and for collecting and analyzing neuroimaging data using EROS, NIRS, fMRI and evoked potentials.
 I also provide training, troubleshooting and consultation for visitors and collaborators.

 I am a graduate student in the Cognitive Neuroscience division of the Psychology department.
-My research interests are in studying the neural architecture and mechanisms of cognition, especially with regard to executive control and attention, with the aim of sustaining cognitive and behavioral functioning during our later years.
-I received my B.Soc.Sci (Hons) from the University of Singapore in 2011, with a major in Psychology and a minor in English Literature.
+My research interests are in studying the neural architecture and mechanisms underlying cognition, with the aim of sustaining and optimizing cognitive and behavioural functioning in older adults.
+I currently employ converging brain imaging techniques of MRI, EROS and NIRS to investigate how resting state networks change with age, and examining how these neural changes may relate to age-related changes in individual functioning.
+I received my Bachelor of Social Science (Psychology and English literature) from the National University of Singapore in 2011.

 If you’re excited about research and innovation such as using imaging technology to manipulate brain activity, you belong with our group.
 We know talented researchers like yourself have options, but this is the place you need to be if you’re interested in cognitive neuroimaging.Learn More